Table Of Contents

 To achieve an enhanced color, always wet look: Use Miracle Sealants Seal & Enhance

-If you did not use Epoxy Grout in your tiling installation and are wanting to maintain the look of your grout color, prevent mold & mildew build-up and make tile maintenance a breeze, then you require a grout sealer.
+If you did not use Epoxy-Based Grout in your tiling installation and are wanting to maintain the look of your grout color, prevent mold & mildew build-up and make tile maintenance a breeze, then you require a grout sealer.

-What IS A Grout SEaler?
+What Is A Grout Sealer/Grout Sealant?

 The water or solvent that carries this resin is there so you can easily apply the grout sealer and allow for penetration of the surface and all of its numerous cores.
 With time, the carrying agent evaporates into the air and leaves only the resin behind.